 Luceco has invested heavily in our L&D tools in recent years, partnering with Hays Thrive/Go 1 to introduce our first L&D platform, which is available to all employees.
 This platform covers compulsory training, such as "Anti-money Laundering" to ensure our teams have the knowledge they need to comply with all relevant laws and regulations, but also includes modules related to more personal development and growth.
-We are pleased with the continued success of this project in 2023, with 3,071 training modules completed by our employees during the year.

-Importantly, the L&D platform covers learning regarding mental health and general wellbeing, which is something that we have signposted to our employees, especially in light of the pandemic.
+Importantly, the L&D platform covers learning regarding mental health and general wellbeing, which is something that we have signposted to our employees.
 Our employees' health, happiness and wellbeing is paramount to us and we are pleased that this platform is providing further support.